martenframework/marten/docs/docs/views-and-http/introduction.md

 Views are initialized from a [`Marten::HTTP::Request`](pathname:///api/Marten/Http/Request.html) object and an optional set of routing parameters.
 Their inner logic is executed when calling the `#dispatch` method, which _must_ return a [`Marten::HTTP::Response`](pathname:///api/Marten/Http/Response.html) object.

 When the `#dispatch` method is explicitly overridden, it is responsible for applying different logics in order to handle the various incoming HTTP request methods.
-For example, a view might display an HTML page containing a form when handling a `GET` request while handling possible form data when handling a `POST` request:
+For example, a view might display an HTML page containing a form when handling a `GET` request, and it might process possible form data when handling a `POST` request:

 ```crystal
 class FormView < Marten::View